AxisCommunications/acap3-examples/vdo-larod/README.md

 head -50 info.log
 ```

 Depending on selected chip, different output is received.
+The label file could then be used for identifying objects.

 ##### Output Alternative Chip 2 - CPU with TensorFlow Lite**